tandhy/pilpres2014/README.md

 How to use :<br>
 Please follow tutorial <a href="https://github.com/tandhy/pilpres2014/blob/master/pilpres2014.docx?raw=true">here</a><br>
 <br>
-If you have any question, feel free to ask me at mail@tandhy.com.
+If you have any question, feel free to ask me at mail at tandhy dot com

 Author :
 Tandhy Simanjuntak